Parameterized reporting is for everyone!

 Web Content Accessibility Guidelines (WCAG) Quick Reference

-toolMy three fave things: cats, nature, and R/Quarto.
+Inspect toolMy three fave things: cats, nature, and R/Quarto.